Soviet economic blockade of Lithuania: Economic

-The introduction of the blockade stunned Lithuanians, who were not expecting such a strong reaction from the Soviet Union.
+The blockade stunned Lithuanians, who were not expecting such a strong reaction from the Soviet Union.
 According to Martha Olcott, who was writing for the Foreign Affairs on the topic, of all the scenarios that Gorbachev was considering, it was the economic blockade that Sąjūdis was afraid of the most.
 Lithuania's economy was tightly integrated in the USSR's and, while relatively developed, was still subordinated to the needs of the Soviet Union and was using little local input as a result.
 The other 14 republics were the destination of most exports (94.3% in 1990) and the origin of most imports (87.7% in 1990).
 Lithuania was even more dependent on energy resources, with total dependence on gas from the Soviet Union and only minuscule internal production of oil.

 According to Lithuanian estimates, by the end of the blockade, 415.5 million roubles worth of production were lost, and the Lithuanian budget suffered a shortfall of 125 million roubles.
 (For comparison, the annual budgetary expenditures of the Lithuanian SSR in 1989 reached 4,626 million roubles).
 Hufbauer et al., who wrote a book evaluating the success of economic blockades, estimated the direct consequences of the blockade to cost Lithuania 1.5% of GNP.
 The exact number of laid-off workers is unknown but estimates vary from 26,000 to 50,000 people; Stanley Vardys, a researcher of 20th-century Lithuania, says that 35,000 lost their jobs, while idle workers were paid salaries from the Lithuanian government, which widened its budget deficit.